aaron-ak/dyndns-updater/README.md

 - dynDnsHostName: Your DynDNS hostname.
 - username: Your DynDNS username.
 - password: Your DynDNS password.
+- successMessage: a list containing one or more strings that are expected to be returned by the dyndns service in case of a successful update.

 Save the config.py file after making the necessary changes.